Triclosan and Testosterone: Banned in EU, Still Used in the US

 In fact, triclosan is such a nasty chemical that the European Union decided to ban the use of triclosan in 2010, and so did the state of Minnesota a few years ago.

 However, apart from Minnesota, the rest of the United States still spends over 1 billion dollars annually on products that contain triclosan or its close relative; triclocarban.

 It’s found in various everyday items, such as:

-NOTE: On top of those, triclosan and tricoloban also hide in some refidgerators, dishwasher fluids, chopping boards, plastic lunchboxes, etc. You name it, the shit has been generously sprinkled on everything.
-Even after it’s been 5 years since triclosan was banned in EU, I could still go to my local super-market in Finland and find you a cart-full of products containing the chemical.
+NOTE: On top of those, triclosan and triclocarban also hide in some refrigerators, dishwasher fluids, chopping boards, plastic lunchboxes, etc. You name it, the shit has been generously sprinkled on everything.
+Even after it’s been 5 years since triclosan was banned in EU, I could still go to my local supermarket in Finland and find you a cart-full of products containing the chemical.
 It’s everywhere.